tableau/connector-plugin-sdk/docs/tdvt.md

 1. Enter the name of your tds file.

-2. If you are running tests against a custom table, enter the full path to your CSV file (described here), and select the test suites (if any) you would like to run.
-(Details on the test suites is available here.)
+2. If you are running tests against a custom table, enter the full path to your JSON file (described below), and select the test suites (if any) you would like to run.
+(Details on the test suites is available below in Testing Novel Tables.)

 3. Verify your new test suite by running:
 `tdvt list --ds mydb`.